 In almost all cases, I find that babysitters are better off to charge by the hour instead of a flat fee per babysitting session.

 The main reason is that parents are often late getting home!
 If you already have a pre-agreed amount for the evening, they may get home an hour or two late.
 That could cost you $20 or more compared to if you were charging hourly.

 Normally parents will feel bad for making you stay late and give you a tip for your extra time.
 But there's never a guarantee that will be the case, or that they'll tip you the equivalent of what you would've made if you were charging by the hour!

-Although even in that case, I think it's better to charge your regular rate for hours that you're actually babysitting, and a lower rate during the hours your're sleeping.
-You should still be getting paid even while you're sleeping since technically you're still on duty and might need to help the kids if they wake up during the night.
+Although even in that case, I think it's better to charge your regular rate for hours that you're actually babysitting, and a lower rate during the hours you’re sleeping.
+You should still be getting paid even while you're sleeping since technically you're still on duty and might need to help the children if they wake up during the night.